Marketechnic/Marketechnic.github.io/about.md

 ## About

-Marketechnic is led by a seasoned expert with 20 years of global experience in the industrial equipment segment with roles progressing across engineering, program management, to SVP of Marketing & Sales.
+Marketechnic is led by a seasoned expert with 20 years of global experience in industrial equipment with roles progressing from engineering, to program management, to SVP of Marketing & Sales.

 Now, as a Clinical Assistant Professor teaching Executive MBAs at Kennesaw State University, I draw on my global experience to educate future business leaders and provide consulting services to family businesses around the world.